Undergraduate Education

 • Nearly a dozen LSSU classes in multiple departments use CFRE equipment and facilities to provide experiential learning

-• Numerousย LSSU studentsย conduct research in conjunction with CFRE annually
+• Numerous LSSU students conduct research in conjunction with CFRE annually

-• CFRE employs approximately 10 students annually, providing them with hands-on experience in aquatic ecology, fisheries management, and fish culture
+• CFRE employs approximately 10 students annually, providing them with hands-on experience in aquatic ecology, fisheries management, interpretation, and fish culture

 One-of-a-Kind Opportunities in Fisheries and Aquatic Sciences

-Fish Hatchery Employment and Volunteering
+Fish Hatchery Employment and Volunteer Opportunities

 Students collect Atlantic Salmon eggs